ViliLipo/jaffa-frontend-swalab2020/report.md

 module.exports = moderationSaga;
 ```

+`contentEventReceiver` handles the response from the `moderationManager`.
+If
+the post passed we remove its pending state.
+If the post did not pass the
+moderation we delete it from the database.

 In the moderation manager the reaction to messages is done by the `registerReceiver`-function.
 It binds a queue to a receiver-function.